EDCD/EDDN/docs/Running-this-software.md

   1. `RELAY_SENDER_BINDINGS` defines the address the application listens on for connections from listeners such as eddb.io.
   1. `RELAY_DUPLICATE_MAX_MINUTES` how many minutes to keep messages hashes cached for so as to detect, and not Relay out, duplicate messages.
+If you set this to the literal string `false` the duplication checks will be disabled.
+This is **very handy** when testing the code.
   1. `GATEWAY_HTTP_BIND_ADDRESS` and ``GATEWAY_HTTP_PORT` define where the
      Gateway listens to for incoming messages from senders.
 Might be forwarded from nginx or other reverse proxy.